[ excerpt ]

 In addition, any mention of "Surrealists" or "Surrealism" is jettisoned for the generic "poets" and "poetry."
 Why would Nezval do this?
 Given that the book

-from bookstore shelves and "revised" while keeping the same layout and page count (thus the need to fill in where whole passages have been expurgated).
+from bookstore shelves and "revised" while keeping the same layout and page count (thus the need to fill in where whole passages were expurgated).
 A few of these ur-editions survived, however,

 and this translation is based on that version.
 So rather than Nezval traipsing through the Troja district where the zoo is located and waxing about the

 the streets and reminisces about past loves, musing on the changing face of Prague and of all the cafés and pubs, many of which no longer exist, where

 Nezval's original photographs and illustrations from the first edition, the volume also includes an appendix that maps out the revisions

 6 B/W illus.